Drotek-team/loader-public/README.md

 ### Installation of the module in your project

 1. Copy the _loader_ in your project

-1. Use the python version specify in the .python-version file

 1. Install the libraries specify in the pyproject.toml file

 ## Use the loader in your project